Emmanuel Kaye

-Sir Emmanuel Kaye (29 November 1914 – 28 February 1999) was a millionaire British industrialist and philanthropist known for founding Lansing Bagnall.
+Sir Emmanuel Kaye (29 November 1914 – 28 February 1999) was a British industrialist and philanthropist associated with Lansing Bagnall, an electric forklift manufacturer, and with the Kaye Organisation.

+Early life and background

 Kaye was born in Russia, the son of wheat merchant Zelman Kagarlisky (1877/1878–1926; his name was also spelled "Zalman Kagarlitzky") and his wife, Chassia Annie (1885/6–1943), a botanist.
 The family came to England when he was young, settling in London.
 Emmanuel was educated at Richmond Hill School, leaving to work for a small engineering firm at the age of 15.
 In 1934, his mother changed the family name to "Kaye".

+Career

+In 1940, Kaye founded J. E. Shay Ltd., described as precision gauge tool and instrument makers.
+In 1943, he took over Lansing Bagnall, a maker of electric forklift trucks and related equipment.

+Kaye later served as founder and chairman of the Kaye Organisation, described as a group with allied companies in Switzerland and Germany, and he chaired Lansing Bagnall and other associated companies.
+A 1996 Independent report described him as a multi-millionaire, award-winning industrialist and a former leading figure in the Confederation of British Industry (CBI).

 He was a donor to Tony Blair's Labour Leader's Office Fund before the 1997 General Election.
 Kaye was associated with the Labour Friends of Israel.

+Philanthropy

+The Emmanuel Kaye Foundation is a registered charity in England and Wales (charity number 280281).

 Among major beneficiaries of his philanthropy was Emmanuel College, Cambridge, which made him an Honorary Member in 1994.
 He was Vice-Chairman (1981-85) and Chairman (1985–99) of the Thrombosis Research Trust.

+Public roles

+Kaye's public activities included involvement with the Confederation of British Industry and membership of the Reviewing Committee on the Export of Works of Art.
+He was also a trustee of the Glyndebourne Opera from 1979 to 1984.